 4. Stronger presence in flyers, promotional, and communications materials

 5. Give special weight to those groups of products that are strongly related to the sales strategy or. a unique sales proposition.
-If the company cultivates an image of ingenuity, innovation and has salty snacks for the destination, then it is not enough to provide only dominant brands, but also this category to strengthen innovative products, highlight different ingredients (quinoa, spinach, lentils, coconut, etc.), unusual flavors, offer additional packaging, natural lines, etc.
+If the company cultivates an image of ingenuity, and innovation and has salty snacks for the destination, then it is not enough to provide only dominant brands, but also this category to strengthen innovative products, highlight different ingredients (quinoa, spinach, lentils, coconut, etc.), unusual flavors, offer additional packaging, natural lines, etc.

-6. The category needs to be regularly refreshed, in-out products or special selections brought in to increase interest, seasonality explored
+6. The category needs to be regularly refreshed, in-out products or special selections brought in to increase interest, and seasonality explored

 7. You might build a story underpinned by influencers or expert recommendations (say, “house sommeliers” in the wine department)